Coping With Changes

 Hear Taylor Swift sing the song on YouTube

 The song sounds upbeat even though it is about never reuniting with a loved one.
-The circumstance is depressing, but somehow she makes us feel like she is determined to move on, and this is a good thing.
+The circumstances are depressing, but somehow, she makes us feel determined to move on, which is a good thing.
 In the video, friends dance around and have a good time.

-We wonder if we can get together with friends again like we used to and not have to social distance.
+We wondered if we could get together with friends again like we used to before the pandemic.
 Go to a party?
 Go camping with friends?
-Or has the world changed so much that looking at things like this makes us gasp?
-Movies that show people getting together look somehow odd now.
-So much has been lost in our lives.
+Or had the world changed so much that looking at things like this makes us gasp?
+Movies that show people getting together looked somehow odd.

 Is it all bad?
-No, we have learned a great deal during this past year.
+No, we have learned a great deal during this past couple of years.
 Going forward is actually determined more by how resilient and adaptable we are becoming.

 Campers Enjoying A Cookout from purchased Shutterstock Image.